rogelioprieto/linux-tips/_posts/2022-02-25-error-insert-eps-in-latex.md

 ## Solution:
 Install `texlive-font-utils`, a TeXLive package to solve this problem in Ubuntu.
 In specific you need the `repstopdf` package and their requirements, this is included in `texlive-font-utils`.

-_Note:_ If you are not using ubuntu try to install the `repstopdf` package using `tlmgr` or another package manager.
+_Note:_ if you are not using ubuntu try to install the `repstopdf` package using `tlmgr` or another package manager.

 ### Step by step: